JonKing93/DASH/docs/Tutorials/kalmanFilter/run.md

 Avar | State vector elements X Time steps | The variance across the posterior ensemble in each time step calibRatio | Observation sites X Time steps | The calibration ratio for each site in each time step

-However, the DASH also includes options for returning:
+However, the Kalman Filter class also includes options for returning:
 * Ensemble percentiles
 * Ensemble deviations, and
 * Climate indices